slavaandrejev/LearnOpenGL/README.md

 ## Instructions to build and run on Linux

-To build you need CMake, Meson, Boost, glbinding, fmt, glm , and GTK 4 C++ bindings (gtkmm).
+To build, you need CMake, Meson, Boost, glbinding, fmt, glm, GTK 4, and GTK 4 C++ bindings (provided by [cppgir](https://gitlab.com/mnauw/cppgir) via [GObject Introspection](https://gi.readthedocs.io/en/latest/)).
 You have to consult with your distro how to install them.
-For ArchLinux you can do this:
+For Arch Linux you can do this:
 ```
-$ sudo pacman -S cmake meson boost glbinding fmt glm gtkmm-4.0
+$ sudo pacman -S cmake meson boost glbinding fmt glm gtk4
 ```
 Then `cd` to where you cloned this repository and
 ```